ccnmaastricht/spiking_saccade_generator/README.md

 ## Acknowledgments
 This work was supported by the European Union Horizon 2020 research and innovation program (Grant 737691, Human Brain Project SGA2).
+## Sources
+Gancarz, Gregory, and Stephen Grossberg.
+"A neural model of the saccade generator in the reticular formation."
+Neural Networks 11.7-8 (1998): 1159-1174.
+Scudder, Charles A., Chris R. Kaneko, and Albert F. Fuchs.
+"The brainstem burst generator for saccadic eye movements."
+Experimental brain research 142.4 (2002): 439-462.
+Kobayashi, Ryota, Yasuhiro Tsubo, and Shigeru Shinomoto.
+"Made-to-order spiking neuron model equipped with a multi-timescale adaptive threshold."
+Frontiers in computational neuroscience 3 (2009): 9.